Key Specs of Hyundai Kona Electric

 Kona Electric Latest Update

-Hyundai Kona Electric Price: The electric SUV is priced from Rs 23.75 lakh to Rs 23.94 lakh (ex-showroom Delhi).
+Hyundai Kona Electric Price: The Hyundai EV is priced from Rs 23.77 lakh to Rs 24.96 lakh (ex-showroom Delhi).

-Hyundai Kona Electric Seating Capacity: It gets a 5-seater layout.
+Hyundai Kona Electric Seating Capacity: It can accommodate up to five people.

-Hyundai Kona Electric Powertrain: Hyundai offers the Kona Electric with a 39.2kWh battery pack, paired to an electric motor with an output of 136PS and 395Nm.
+Hyundai Kona Electric Battery and Motor: Hyundai offers the Kona Electric with a 39.2kWh battery pack, paired to an electric motor with an output of 136PS and 395Nm.
 The Kona Electric delivers an ARAI-tested range of 452km and can sprint from 0 to 100kmph in just 9.7 seconds.

-Hyundai Kona Electric Charging: The 50kW fast charger can charge the battery from zero to 80 percent in 57 minutes.
+Hyundai Kona Electric Charging: The 50kW fast charger can charge the battery to 80 percent in 57 minutes.
 The 7.2kW AC wall-box charger for home installation takes 6 hours 10 minutes for a full charge.
-There is a small, portable 2.8kW charger that can be plugged into a regular wall socket to fully charge the Kona Electric in around 19 hours.
+It also comes with a small, portable 2.8kW charger that can be plugged into a regular wall socket to fully charge the Kona Electric in around 19 hours.

-Hyundai Kona Electric Driving Modes: It uses a single-speed transmission and driving characteristics can be toggled via these modes: Eco, Eco+, Comfort and Sport.
-There are paddles behind the steering wheel to control the level of regenerative braking too.
+Hyundai Kona Electric Driving Modes: It uses a single speed transmission.
+Driving characteristics can be toggled via Eco, Eco+, Comfort and Sport modes.
+It gets paddles behind the steering wheel to control the level of regenerative braking.

 Hyundai Kona Electric Features: The Kona Electric gets a sunroof, auto AC, wireless phone charging, ventilated front seats, rear AC vents, and cruise control.
 It even comes with a 10-way power-adjustable driver’s seat with lumbar support, 17-inch alloy wheels, LED bi-functional headlamps, LED DRLs, LED tail lamps, and roof rails.

-Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, and a rear camera.
-It also has a virtual engine sound system to warn pedestrians of the silent EV as well as a tyre pressure monitoring system.
+Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, a rear camera as well as a tyre pressure monitoring system It also has a virtual engine sound system to warn pedestrians of the silent EV.

 Hyundai Kona Electric Price